masked1337/CortexKit/README.md

 # 💀 〢 Strafe Discord Nuker

 ## 🔧〢 _Best Discord Nuker | Premium Versione 2.1.1 For FREE_
 - This tool was made for educational purposes and proof of concepts.
-I'm not accountable for any unlawful, unprecedented action and any violation of ToS administered by a third party.
+I'm not accountable for any unlawful, unprecedented action and any violation of ToS administered by a third party...

 ### ✅ 〢 *Features :*
 > - [x] *Ban All*